SolidBlock-cn/mishanguc/UpdateLog-en.md

     - Added a "bevel_top" property for road with straight and bevel lines of different colors.
 - Slab tools can handle road blocks of this mod.
 - Added text describing the lines for road blocks, as well as a tooltip of speed-up on the road.
-- Resorted road and its slab blocks.
+- Resorted roads and their slab blocks.
 - Renamed the Chinese name of some road blocks.
 - Added growth tool, carrying tool and road tool.
 - When breaking a handrail block composed of two ones, no longer leave one.